 Who can I seek for financial advice before taking the property investment leap?

 So, who do you need on your team to ensure that your financial affairs are in order?
 We’re going to look at that in just a minute.
-The property development process is a long and arduous one.
-No matter how good you are, you don’t have all the skills necessary for a successful venture.
+The property development process can be a long and arduous one if completing it without enlisting the help of professionals.

 - Property Accountant